CMHAAorg/cmhaa-website/site/content/resources/personal-story-michael-schneider.md

 organisation_size: Large (250+ employees)
 industry: Retail & Consumer
 ---
-A couple of times when I’ve been under significant pressure, I’ve had a close colleague have the courage to say to me: “things aren’t right, you’re not your normal self,”.
+A couple of times when I’ve been under significant pressure, I’ve had a close colleague have the courage to say to me: “Things aren’t right, you’re not your normal self,”.
 They’ve encouraged me to get support.

 I’ve had lots of ups and downs on a personal and business front.
 I’ve also had family members suffer from depression, bipolar and anxiety.
 All of us feel some of those things at times.